HA4ever37/ESP32_BadApple/README.md

 # Usage
 * Adapt display pins in main sketch if necessary
-* Use GPIO 16 and 17 of the ESP32 to attach DFPlayer's UART pin
+* Use GPIO 16 and 17 of the ESP32 to attach the DFPlayer's UART pin
 * Copy the audio file to the root directory of the SD card
 * Upload sketch to the ESP32
 * Upload sketch data via "Tools" -> "ESP32 Sketch Data Upload"